• Skip to main content

 manifesto

-It’s been almost 10 years since I wrote the first versions of Hamlet’s Transhumanist Dilemma and A Transhumanist Manifesto.
-And a lot has changed.
-Including my point of view.
+Fifteen years ago, I penned the first versions of Hamlet’s Transhumanist Dilemma and A Transhumanist Manifesto.
+Much has changed since then, including my perspective.

-I started with Hamlet.
-With asking a question: Will technology replace biology?
+I began with a question inspired by Hamlet: Will technology replace biology?

-At the time I felt that this was the contemporary version of Shakespeare’s original human dilemma: to be or not to be.
+At the time, I believed this to be the modern iteration of Shakespeare’s existential query: to be or not to be.

-I felt that, since death is a tragedy, technology was our only way out.
-And a worthy one at that.
-Still, I was also afraid that choosing technology over biology might come at too high a price.
-A Faustian bargain.
+Since death is a tragedy, I believed technology was our only escape.
+Yet, I feared choosing technology over biology might exact a heavy toll—a Faustian bargain.

 Right.

-Ten years later I feel I’m almost back where I started.
+Fifteen years later, I find myself almost back where I began.
 [I guess, at least in some ways, life is a circle.]
-Yes, it is true that dilemmas don’t give you guidance as per what to do but I feel they are real, raw and honest.
-They are true to the world we live in.
-A world where there is no GPS towards our future.
-A world where answers are often free but good questions can be priceless.
+Yes, it is still true that dilemmas may not offer clear guidance, but they are authentic, raw, and honest.
+They reflect the complexity of our world—a world without a GPS to guide us into the future, where answers are often free, but good questions are priceless.

-Dilemmas call for introspection, manifestos call for action.
+Dilemmas call for introspection, while manifestos call for action.

-Perhaps I’m getting old, but, lately, I see a lot of action taken without much introspection.
-The kind of action that is ready to do violence in order to supposedly build a new world on the ruins of the current one.
-But, unfortunately, the world is never as simple and straightforward as manifestos make it be.
-[Especially after the revolutionary (i.e. the destructive) part is over and we actually have to build something.]
+Perhaps I’m getting old, but lately, I see much action taken without much introspection.
+The kind of action that is ready to use violence to build a new world on the ruins of the current one.
+Yet, the world is never as simple as manifestos suggest, especially after the revolutionary (i.e., destructive) phase is over, and we must eventually build something.

-And so I’ve gone back to dilemmas as a better way to face my future.
+And so I’ve returned to dilemmas as a better way to face the future.
 Because the world is transformed by asking questions.
 And because, as Richard Feynman noticed, it is better to have questions we have no answers for than answers we can’t question.

-And thus I’m back to Hamlet.
-I’m back to doubt, uncertainty, paradox, not knowing and probably being wrong.
+So, I’m back to Hamlet.
+Back to doubt, uncertainty, paradox, and the possibility of being wrong.

-And what about you?
+What about you?
 Are you up for revolution or introspection?
+Do you embrace the paradox or prefer clear answers?

 A Transhumanist Manifesto [Redux]